emacsmirror/repo-grep/README.md

 (setq repo-grep-right-regex ".*=")       ;; assignment expressions
 ```

-Define custom keybindings for specialised searches as needed.
+You can define custom keybindings to frequently used patterns or filters.

-If you find `repo-grep` useful, feel free to star the repo or recommend it to your colleagues.
+If you find `repo-grep` helpful, feel free to star the repository or recommend it to others who work with Emacs.